LIFE AS I KNOW IT…

 My daughter tells me that I need a break and that I should take a vacation.
 That sounds SO good about now!
 But, to be honest, I believe the stress of worrying about my dad and worrying about the condition of my home if I left him there – I wouldn’t actually get any stress-relief.

 Last year, we did take a vacation.
 I kept getting notifications on my phone from my home security system that the garage door was open.
 It was during a severe storm too.
-I did some checking and found that my neighbor came over and told my dad that they closed the overhead door because it had been open all night.
-When I called him about it – he denied that anything was wrong.
+I did some checking and found that my neighbor came over and told my dad that they closed the overhead door for him because it had been open all night.
+When I called him about it – he denied that any of that happened.
 What do you do with that!?

 Well, I’ve vented and whined all that I allow myself for one day.
 Time to pull up my big-girl panties and carry on.